 Since 1981 the Blackard Companies have been responsible for the development of over $2 billion in real estate assets.
-Much of the company’s history was focused on master-planned communities—the firm has delivered over 15,000 single-family home sites in over 30 communities.
-Blackard has also developed a variety of commercial projects including large office parks, manufacturing facilities, retail/restaurant centers, schools, hotels and resorts, marinas, and golf courses.
+Much of the company’s history was focused on master-planned communities.
+The firm has delivered over 15,000 single-family home sites in over 30 communities along with a variety of commercial projects including large office parks, manufacturing facilities, retail/restaurant centers, schools, hotels and resorts, marinas, and golf courses.
 In conjunction with these developments, the firm has also planned and executed major corresponding infrastructure projects, including water and sewer treatment plants, rail systems, and bridges.

-The company’s immense and comprehensive knowledge of real estate development sets it apart from all others as they are dedicated to involving all aspects of the natural environment in the overall purpose of the development project.
+The company’s immense and comprehensive knowledge of real estate development sets it apart from all others as those capabilities are applied to honoring all aspects of the natural and community environment in the overall purpose of the development project.
 Few other development firms employ the hands-on and detail-oriented approach that Blackard has so well perfected.
-Unwavering attention to detail and craftsmanship, respect for the communities and the land served by the company’s projects, and a hands-on approach to property management ensures that every Blackard venture maximizes outcomes for the people living in our communities, investors, buyers, and tenants.
+Unwavering attention to detail and craftsmanship, respect for the communities and the land served by the company’s projects, and a hands-on approach to property and asset management ensures that every Blackard venture drastically improves outcomes for the people living in our communities, investors, buyers, and tenants.

-In the early 2000s, following an investment in the small nation of Croatia (a nation which is based largely on village life), the firm shifted its focus away from the American idea of formulaic development and began pioneering a philosophy of real estate based on its founder’s idea of developing contemporary self-sustaining villages.
+In the early 2000s, following an investment in the small nation of Croatia (a nation which is based largely on traditional village life), the firm shifted its focus away from the American idea of formulaic development and began pioneering a philosophy of real estate based on its founder’s idea of creating contemporary self-sustaining villages.
 This philosophy has been named ‘NeoRetroism’ and represents the furthest evolution of modern real estate development—one in which people have diverse choices for how they live, work, and get around in their community.
 The first example of this NeoRetroism philosophy can be seen at the Adriatica Village near Dallas, Tx.